llnl/benchpark/docs/developer-docs/benchpark-developer-docs.rst

 * All possible variants are evaluated at the beginning of the ``concretize()`` function
 * This function is called by classes that directly inherits the ``Spec`` class (e.g., ``SystemSpec``, ``ExperimentSpec``)
 * We get all possible acceptable variants (args/keywords that, when present, lead to specific configurations being set) that are applicable for the required benchmark/experiment.
-* These configurations affect the experiments to run, such as adding specific libraries or tools, and their effect is dumped to configuration files (mainly yaml files) so later Spack and Ramble can procide the needed dependencies/libraries requested.
+* These configurations affect the experiments to run, such as adding specific libraries or tools, and their effect is dumped to configuration files (mainly yaml files) so later Spack and Ramble can provide the needed dependencies/libraries requested.

 **Determining Acceptable Variants:**